Djelloul007/Check-Security-Headers/README.md

 # Check Security Headers using Serenity BDD

-This tutorial show you how to get started with REST-API testing using Serenity and Cucumber 4.
+This tutorial show you how to Check Security Headers using Serenity BDD.

 ## Get the code